 University of Glasgow Admission Decision Dates

-The University of Glasgow usually responds by March for the undergraduate applications received by the Equal Consideration deadline of January 29, 2025.
+The University of Glasgow usually responds by March for the undergraduate applications received by the Equal Consideration deadline in January.
 However, decisions may come by early May due to the huge number of applications.
 You will receive details on the timeline in the Acknowledgement email shared by the University of Glasgow admissions office.

 For postgraduate students, the University of Glasgow publishes admission decisions within 3-5 weeks.